Treal05/k8s-troubleshooting/kustomize_troubleshooting.md

 *Error Message:*

-When you run `kubectl apply -k .` or `kustomize build .`, you will see an error similar to this:
+When you run `kustomize build .`, you will see an error similar to this:

 {code}
 Error: accumulating resources: accumulation err='accumulating resources from '../base': '../base/deployment.yaml': no such file or directory': recursed from path '.'